Unveiling Over-Memorization in Finetuning LLMs for Reasoning Tasks: Methods for Mitigating Over-Memorization

 In these cases, validation accuracy gradually increases, while validation perplexity initially decreases and then increases as training progresses.
 However, when using validation perplexity for model selection, the final model's ID performance is suboptimal, with gaps of 1.30 and 2.95 compared to the best ID accuracy achieved for LoRA and PiSSA, respectively.
 This also indicates that early stopping based on an increase in validation perplexity is not ideal, as continued training can further enhance the model's performance on the ID test sets.
 In contrast, selecting models based on validation accuracy results in good ID performance.
 Nevertheless, these models tend to perform poorly on OOD data and exhibit various issues discussed in Section \ref{sec:behav_ana}, such as robustness, calibration, diversity, and privacy concerns.

 To address the above issues, we offer the following suggestions: (1) When finetuning LLMs, it is advisable to use a small number of epochs, typically between 1 and 4.
 This reduces the likelihood of over-memorization, allowing the last checkpoint to be used as the final model.
 (2) For model selection, it is recommended to use a combination of validation accuracy and perplexity, choosing models with the highest validation accuracy within a certain range of validation perplexity.
-Alternatively, checkpoint averaging \citep{schmidt-etal-2023-free,herold2024lilium} can also be used to obtain the final model, integrating the advantages of multiple checkpoints.